 Sponsorship is an active and engaged relationship; the protégé has just as many responsibilities and commitments to the relationship as the sponsor.
-The protégé must perform well, demonstrate loyalty to the firm and sponsor, and actively look to enhance the team branch [11] CHowharsers searched the sissual of the local content of the sissual of the local content of the local conte satisfaction for sponsors and finds that a sponsor with protégés has far greater job satisfaction (11 percent) than those who have not worked to develop new talent.[12]
+The protégé must perform well, demonstrate loyalty to the firm and sponsor, and actively look to enhance the team brand [41] Adding researched it her issue, of jetactive Session satisfaction for sponsors and finds that a sponsor with protégés has far greater job satisfaction (11 percent) than those who have not worked to develop new talent.[12]
 In terms of retention objectives, sponsors of color have reported 30 percent more job and career satisfaction than those who do not have the same following of protégés.[13]
 In many ways, you can see this in the legal profession directly and poignantly in the legions of law clerks that have worked with our judiciary.
 It is a well-known and chronicled aspect of clerking that there is a bond between the judges and their clerks that survives deep into their respective careers.[14]
 Even closer to the bottom line, an important update to CTI's research published in 2019 reported that 66 percent of sponsors were confident with their ability to deliver on difficult projects with their teams, and only 53 percent of nonsponsors had the same confidence.[15]